×

 One of the most common symptoms of PCOS is irregular or abnormal menstrual cycles.
 Many women with PCOS either find out they have PCOS because of their irregular cycles, or begin to notice them as a result of their diagnosis.
 A PCOS diagnosis is an opportunity to learn about your menstrual cycles and take charge of your hormonal health.

 There are a few different ways you can track your cycle.
 You can use an app - the Tempdrop app (Android/iOS) allows fully manual interpretations, which is great for irregular cycles.
 Or you can track on a paper chart.
 If you want to use fertility awareness to gain even more insight into your cycles, you will want something that allows you to track both basal body temperature and cervical fluid.
-Things you want to pay attention to when tracking with PCOS are

 Tracking Health Changes